sondrehf/Sanntid/Dag_1/Part3/README.md

  > Coroutines – done sequentially, not in parallel as with the others.

  ### Which one of these do `pthread_create()` (C/POSIX), `threading.Thread()` (Python), `go` (Go) create?
- > The first two creates a thread, go greate a couroutine.
+ > The first two creates a thread, go create a couroutine.

  ### How does pythons Global Interpreter Lock (GIL) influence the way a python Thread behaves?
  > It prevents multiple threads to access the Python bytecode at the same time.